emory/atomicules.github.com/_posts/2010-11-20-the-broken-spoke-and-always-a-headwind-never-a.markdown

 ---
 layout: page
 type: text
-title: '"The Broken Spoke" and "Always a Headwind, Never a Tailwind"''
+title: '"The Broken Spoke" and "Always a Headwind, Never a Tailwind"'
 categories:
 - bicycles
 ---